More Expressive Attention with Negative Weights: Experiments

 \subsection{Diffusion Models for Image Generation}

-For our image generation tasks, we use U-ViT~\cite{bao2022all} as our baseline, which employs the Vision Transformer~\cite{dosovitskiy2021an} architecture as a diffusion model.
-We replace the softmax attention in U-ViT with \name\ (excluding the first and the last layers), resulting in our diffusion model, U-ViC.
-Both the U-ViC model and the U-ViT baseline are trained at a scale of 44 million parameters.
-The training is performed on the CIFAR-10 dataset~\cite{Krizhevsky2009LearningML} for unconditional image generation and the MS-COCO dataset~\cite{lin2015microsoftcococommonobjects} for text-conditioned image generation.
+We adopt U-ViT~\cite{bao2022all} as the backbone model, which leverages the Vision Transformer~\cite{dosovitskiy2021an} architecture as a diffusion model.
+We enhance U-ViT by replacing its softmax attention (except in the first and last layers) with \name, resulting in our modified diffusion model, U-ViC.
+The remaining baselines from the previous section are not compared, as they were originally designed and evaluated only on NLP tasks.

+All models have 44 million parameters.
+Training is performed on the CIFAR-10 dataset~\cite{Krizhevsky2009LearningML} for unconditional image generation and the MS-COCO dataset~\cite{lin2015microsoftcococommonobjects} for text-conditioned image generation.
 For detailed information on the model architecture and training hyperparameters, please refer to Table 2 and Table 5 in~\cite{bao2022all}.
 We evaluate performance using the FID score~\cite{fid}, where lower values indicate better performance.
-Our experiments used 8 A800 GPUs, whereas \citet{bao2022all} used 4 × 2080 or 4 × A100 GPUs.
-Furthermore, we did not employ xFormer for acceleration.
-These differences in environments may contribute to the differences between the results reported in \cite{bao2022all} and our reproduced ones.

-Table~\ref{tab:fid} presents the results of our experiments.
-Our U-ViC model outperforms the U-ViT model across two datasets.
-Figure~\ref{fig:vit-sample} illustrates generation samples.
+All models are trained on 8$\times$A800 GPUs.
+Some environment differences may lead to slightly different reproduced results.
+Table~\ref{tab:fid} presents the results.
+Our U-ViC model shows superior performance across both tasks.
+Figure~\ref{fig:vit-sample} illustrates generated samples.